Policy last updated

 General religious education

 Learning about religions is part of the Victorian Curriculum.
-It provides information to students about world faiths and secular belief structures, which enables them to understand the world around them, respect differences and embrace people from all cultural and religious backgrounds to build strong and respectful relationships within a multicultural society.
+General religious education provides information to students about world faiths and secular belief structures, enabling them to understand the world around them, respect differences and embrace people from all cultural and religious backgrounds to build strong and respectful relationships within a multicultural society.

 All education providers must ensure that their programs and teachings are delivered in a manner that supports and promotes the principles and practice of democracy, including a commitment to freedom of religion, speech and association.
 Government school teachers must not provide teaching in religion other than general religious education.